ElliotRedhead/IntroductionToICP-MS/README.md

 -------------------------
 Resource: https://pdfs.semanticscholar.org/f57f/d4b1e5343eaf35d21afc599eddafeb437a5c.pdf
 -------------------------
-# Introduction to ICP-MS
+# Introduction to Inductively Coupled Plasma Mass Spectrometry

 <div align="center">
-[View the live deployment here:]https://elliotredhead.github.io/Introduction-to-ICP-MS/
+View the live deployment here: https://elliotredhead.github.io/Introduction-to-ICP-MS/
 </div>

-## User Experience

-This page explores the basic principles of inductively coupled plasma spectrometry.
+This page explores the basic principles of inductively coupled plasma spectrometry with the objective of providing educational information regarding the topic.
-The website features a general introduction to the technique, with deeper description of how the different # components come together to form the analysis.
+The website features a general introduction to the technique, with deeper description of how the different components come together to form the analysis.
 The overall application and value of the analysis is covered with examples of specific industries it is currently used in.
 The basics of the physical chemistry utilised are introduced.

+## User Experience

+####The target audience for this website is:
-The target audience is a science or science-related professional that is fluent in English.
+* A science or science-related professional that is fluent in English.
-The user is assumed to have a basic understanding of chemistry/science.
+* Assumed to have a basic understanding of chemistry/science.
-The user is potentially researching this method as a student or someone who is beginning a career in this field.
+* Potentially researching this method as a student or someone who is beginning a career in this field.

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+####This project is the best way to deliver the content because:
+* The user is guided through the information in a logical manner, building upon the taught concepts.
+* The page provides all of the basic information but encourages further reading by not overloading the user with details.
+* It provides a platform to open a two-way conversation with the author, encouraging questions and feedback.
+* The content is easy to navigate with appropriately named sections, allowing focus on the information given.

-##User Stories
+## User Stories

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
 - As a user type, I want to perform an action, so that I can achieve a goal.

-As a user with no prior knowledge of this method I want to ... so that I can ...
-READ As a user with no prior knowledge of this method I want to ... so that I can ...
-READ As a user with no prior knowledge of this method I want to ... so that I can ...
-READ
+1. As a user with no prior knowledge of this method I want to scroll through the sections sequentially so that I can acquire a base knowledge of the procedure.
+2. As a user with some prior knowledge of this method I want to select a target section of information so that I can research more of that section in particular.
+3. As a returning user with extensive prior knowledge of this method I want to contact the author so that I can discuss the method further.

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.